 According to Gartner, 80% of BI projects do not deliver the planned business outcomes.
 But you absolutely don’t have to end up in that unfortunate statistic.

-If you’re at the beginning of your BI initiative, or are considering taking the plunge, here are a few of the most common errors to avoid.
+If you’re at the beginning of your BI initiative, or are considering taking the plunge, here are the top 5 business intelligence mistakes to avoid.

 Of course, data analysis is achieved through technology, but the algorithms all by themselves are not going to get you to your objectives.
 Think of your data project as a business initiative, not simply a task for your IT team.

 For example, let’s say you’re interested in predicting churn.
 Identifying the right customer demographics or geographic locations to start with would involve stakeholders and team members across departments.

 Your IT team is naturally going to do the technological heavy lifting.
 But the project has a much greater chance of achieving your goals if you bring more people to the table.
 View the data project as just one element of a much larger business plan, identify a use case that propels your overall strategy, and put together a strong interdisciplinary team.

 There’s nothing wrong with starting small when it comes to your data project; in fact, it’s almost always the best approach.
 But staying small because you can’t get users on board is a problem.

 To maximize the success of your data initiative, use a data tool with functionality appropriate for every user’s need and skill level.
 It should be just as easy for the sales team to access and use the tool as it is for the CTO.